MarcoMuellner/domaindrivenjs/docs/guide/advanced/extending-components.md

 });
 ```

-## Best Practices for Extending Domainify
+## Best Practices for Extending DomainDrivenJS

 1. **Start with composition before inheritance**: Use factory functions and composition for extensions
 2. **Keep core domain logic pure**: Extensions should enhance, not mix with core domain logic